flipperdevices/flipperzero-firmware/ReadMe.md

 - Updated: [MagSpoof v0.7 (By zacharyweiss)](https://github.com/zacharyweiss/magspoof_flipper)
 - Updated: [FindMy Flipper v3.5 (By MatthewKuKanich)](https://github.com/MatthewKuKanich/FindMyFlipper) [FindMy: Fix battery level edge cases (eg. at boot) and cleanup (By Willy-JL)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/commit/5d2f3d49801b32d04b184a1b8f1d16a5889c7eff)
 - Added: [Plugin Demo v1.0 (By csBlueChip)](https://github.com/csBlueChip/FlipperZero_plugin_howto)
+- A few apps moved from GPIO into GPIO/Debug or Sensors.
+(By Willy-JL)
+- A few apps moved from Tools into Tools/Educational.
+You may want to delete your apps folder to remove duplicates.
+(By RogueMaster)

 <a name="release">